JanBPronk/Master-research/README.md

 Python script 'centreline_extraction' and 'plotting function' should be ready to use if adjusted to your needs.
 Python script regarding feature tracking algorytm contain some depreciated packages and have to be adjusted before it can be used on other devices.

+Also, glacier shapefiles and centrelines used for this thesis can be found, together with the supporting velocity and other datafields.
+At last, an